 - Have an ME Everyday Transaction Account

 The bonus interest is calculated at the end of the month.
+Purchases made in a calendar month which are processed in the next calendar month (for reasons beyond ME's control) are not eligible purchases for bonus interest.
 If, at the end of the month, you have qualified for the bonus, you will see two interest payments for your Online Savings Account: one for the base interest rate and one for the bonus rate.

 There are no monthly fees charged to your ME online savings account, nor any ATM or monthly fees.